scaleway/api.scaleway.com/contents/account.md

 ##### List all tokens [GET]

-List all Tokens associate with your account
+List all Tokens associated with your account

 The response is an object that has a key called `tokens`.
 This key contains an array of token objects each of which contains the standard `token` attributes.